nus-cs2113-AY2021S1/tp/docs/UserGuide.md

      set: Sets the task identified by the index number used in the task listing to the new priority.
      Parameters: INDEX p/PRIORITY
      Example: set 1 p/2

+     return: Marks the book identified by the index number used in the book list as returned.
+     Parameters: INDEX
+     Example: return 2
     ____________________________________________________________

 ```